ProjectMoon/eve2/README.md

 * Switched from reflections to annovention annotation scanning library.
 This scans the classpath at startup (correctly, even!) and loads any EJI types automatically.
 Now, only `typedef extern` is required!
+* Identifiers discovered to be part of a closure scope are now properly assigned to the main fields map instead of the temporary fields map.

 0.3.5: